-The Australian National Curriculum Says: Recognise, model, represent and order numbers to at least 1000
+The Australian National Curriculum Says: Read, write and say numbers to 1000

 - The child can read three-digit numbers in numerals (e.g. 642) and translate them to words ("six hundred and forty two") and vice versa. - This does not mean doing calculations with three digit numbers.